sean-hut/contributing-rules/README.md

 # Contributing Rules

-The purpose of this project is to have general contributing rules for contributors.
-These rules can then be reused by different projects.
+This project provides modular contributing rules for reuse by other projects.

-As these rules are general they need to be complimented with project specific rules.
-The project specific rules should be located in a `CONTRIBUTING.md` file in the projects root directory.

 # Rule Modules